 We meet every Tuesday.
-The meeting starts at 6:30 p.m., but it’s best to arrive 15-30 minutes early to order food, meet a few people, and generally get situated.
-The meeting ends at 8:30 p.m., with a ten minute break midway.
+The meeting starts at 6 p.m., but it’s best to arrive 15-30 minutes early to get situated, meet a few people, and order food (ordering food is required – it’s how we compensate Mario’s for the use of the room).
+There’s a ten minute break midway, and the the meeting ends at 8 p.m.

 Our meetings are lively two-hour gatherings in which all members and guests have the opportunity to participate (guest participation is, however, totally optional).
 After a short business meeting, we get down to Table Topics, a challenging impromptu speaking exercise.
 Every member is given a question/subject and then, without preparation, speaks for 1 to 2 minutes on that subject.
 This section of the meeting is great for learning how to make everything from impromptu speeches to interesting points in day-to-day conversation.
 You’d be surprised how often you have to make impromptu speeches!
 These skills are incredibly valuable to anyone, whether you’re a teacher, electrician, CEO, or janitor.
 Table Topics speeches are also pretty interesting to listen to, and are usually quite funny or educational or both.
 Table Topics rounds out the first hour of our meeting.
 We then take a short break.